 What makes a good path?

-Austroads standards for path design will be covered in another article.
-The pathwidth, surface smoothness and gradient are of importance.
+Austroads standards for cycle path design (AGRD06A) will be covered in another article.
+The path width, surface smoothness and gradient are of importance.

 At speed small deviations in the surface of the path due to cracking or roots will cause the cyclist to be thrown off balance and possibly lose control.
 On two-way paths that are common in Canberra this could lead to a head-on collision.
 Smooth and clean surfaces are also important for traction, which is essential for steering and braking.
 The chances of an accident increase when the path is slippery, dirty or bumpy.